Delos Island is regarded by many to be the most important of all the Greek Islands.

-Considered the birthplace of Apollo – the god of sun and light, music and poetry, healing and plagues, knowledge, beauty and agriculture, Delos island has no inhabitants today but still houses incredible ruins and artifacts from a significant ancient civilization.
+Considered the birthplace of Apollo – the God of sun and light, music and poetry, healing and plagues, knowledge, beauty and agriculture, Delos island has no inhabitants today but still houses incredible ruins and artefacts from a significant ancient civilization.

 Who was Apollo?

 Apollo was believed to be a complex and multi-faceted deity who represented and controlled many important industries, virtues, events, and other things.
 His name, Apollo, is the only major god who appears with the same name in both Roman and Greek Mythology.

 He was adored and worshiped throughout Greece and the Greek empire as the ‘Kouros”, a perfectly developed classical male nude.
 He was often depicted with a laurel wreath on his head and either a bow and arrow or a lyre and plectrum in his hands.

 Apollo was believed to be the son of the mighty god Zeus, the King of all other gods, and the Titan Goddess Leto, one of Zeus’s many lovers.
 Hera, the wife of Zeus, forbade the pregnant Leto to give birth on solid land and it was only the island of Delos who welcomed her.
 In fact, it is said she gave birth to twins – Artemis being the sister of Apollo.

 Legend has it that Apollo sought revenge for his mother by slaying the dragon Delphi called Python.
 Delphi and Delos went on to be two of the most sacred sites in Greece.
 To this day it is a fascinating site to visit and there is something very moving, and many will say, spiritual, about them.

 Apollos had numerous love interests, both male and female, and his offspring numbered more than 40.
 They included Orpheus, Scylla, Hector and Asclepius the God of Beekeeping and Animal Husbandry.